-Ashley College will support the victims of peer on peer abuse by ensuring children know, through regular conversations in link tutor time and through assemblies and PHSCE lessons, how to report concerns and that they will be listened to and supported.
+Ashley College will support the victims of child on child abuse by ensuring children know, through regular conversations in link tutor time and through assemblies and PHSCE lessons, how to report concerns and that they will be listened to and supported.

-Therefore any victim of peer on peer abuse should be aware of:
+Therefore any victim of child on child abuse should be aware of:

-- Procedures put in place to minimise the risk of peer on peer abuse.
+- Procedures put in place to minimise the risk of child on child abuse.

 - How allegations are recorded, investigated and dealt with.